gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 From then on, the joining node can exchange group messages secured with Group OSCORE as described in {{I-D.ietf-core-oscore-groupcomm}}.
 When doing so:

-* The joining node MUST NOT process an incoming request message, if protected by a group member whose authentication credential is not associated to the role "Requester".
+* The joining node MUST NOT process an incoming request message, if protected by a group member whose authentication credential is not associated with the role "Requester".

-* The joining node MUST NOT process an incoming response message, if protected by a group member whose authentication credential is not associated to the role "Responder".
+* The joining node MUST NOT process an incoming response message, if protected by a group member whose authentication credential is not associated with the role "Responder".

 * The joining node MUST NOT use the pairwise mode of Group OSCORE to process messages in the group, if the Joining Response did not include the 'ecdh_alg' parameter.